TogoorooDev/sanemark-crystal/spec/fixtures/spec.md

 </ul>
 ````````````````````````````````

-To separate consecutive lists of the same type, you can insert a blank HTML comment:
+To separate consecutive lists of the same type, you can insert a blank HTML comment (TODO this won't work without HTML, need a better system):

 ```````````````````````````````` example
 - foo